pingcap/docs-tidb-operator/en/deploy-tidb-cluster-across-multiple-kubernetes.md

 > It's an experimental feature, it's not recommended to use it in production.
 # Deploy a TiDB Cluster across Multiple Kubernetes Clusters

 To deploy a TiDB cluster across multiple Kubernetes clusters refers to deploying **one** TiDB cluster on multiple interconnected Kubernetes clusters.
 Each component of the cluster is distributed on multiple Kubernetes clusters to achieve disaster recovery among Kubernetes clusters.
-The interconnected network of Kubernetes clusters means that Pod IP can be accessed in any cluster and between clusters, and Pod FQDN records can be parsed in any cluster and between clusters.
+The interconnected network of Kubernetes clusters means that Pod IP can be accessed in any cluster and between clusters, and Pod FQDN records can be lookup by querying the DNS service in any cluster and between clusters.

 ## Prerequisites